 Kittens are typically toddling around comfortably between 3 and 4 weeks old.
 By 4 weeks old, kittens are usually much stronger and more comfortable on their feet.
 They will start pouncing, hopping, and playing more confidently between 4 and 5 weeks old.
 Their teeth will start coming in around week 4, and they will be ready to transition to solid food soon after that.

 Yes.
 At 3 weeks, most kittens will be walking.
 They will be somewhat steady on their feet, but not completely coordinated.

-Kittens walking at 4 weeks old
+Kittens Walking at 4 Weeks Old

 By 4 weeks old, kittens are bouncing confidently.
 They will begin playing, climbing and exploring their surroundings more thoroughly.
 This is a great age to introduce a wider range of developmentally appropriate kitten toys.
 If you’re kitten is not confidently walking by 4 or 5 weeks, consult a veterinarian for an assessment.

-Kittens walking to the litter box
+Kittens Walking to the Litter Box